hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Insert`
    :Shortcut:  :kbd:`I`

-Inserts a keyframe to the active F-Curve at the mouse position.
-The newly added keyframes will be selected, making it easier to quickly tweak the newly added keyframes.
-All previously selected keyframes are kept selected by using :kbd:`I`.

-Type
-   :All Channels:
+Adds new keyframes and selects them.
+Previously selected keyframes stay selected too.

+All Channels
    Insert a keyframe on all visible and editable F-Curves using each curve's current value.
-   :Only Selected Channels:
+Only Selected Channels
-      Insert a keyframe on selected F-Curves using each curve's current value.
+   Insert a keyframe on the selected F-Curves using each curve's current value.
-   :Only Active F-Curve:
+Only Active F-Curve
    Insert a keyframe on the active F-Curve using the curve's current value.
-   :Active Channels at Cursor:
+Active Channels at Cursor
-      Insert a keyframe for the active F-Curve at the cursor point.
+   Insert a keyframe on the active F-Curve at the 2D Cursor's value.
-   :Selected Channels at Cursor:
+Selected Channels at Cursor
-      Insert a keyframe for selected F-Curves at the cursor point.
+   Insert a keyframe on the selected F-Curves at the 2D Cursor's value.

 .. _bpy.ops.graph.copy: